 1. By Notice of Hearing dated February 12, 2007, the Ontario Securities Commission announced that it proposed to hold a hearing to consider whether, pursuant to sections 127 and 127.1 of the Securities Act, R.S.O.
 1990, c.
-S.5, as amended, (the "Act") it is in the public interest for the Commission to make an order approving the settlement agreement entered into between Staff of the Commission and the respondent AiT Advanced Information Technologies Corporation ("AiT" or the "Company"), which was amalgamated in 2002 with 3M Canada Company.
+S.5, as amended, it is in the public interest for the Commission to make an order approving the settlement agreement entered into between Staff of the Commission and the respondent Bernard Jude Ashe ("Ashe").